We’ve seen the queues snaking all around the block – yes, Singapore Pools outlets often boast crowds far beyond the most popular of F&B stalls.

 Image credit: Singapore Pools

-With the Big bet, the chances of you winning something is higher as the prize structure includes the lower-tier prize Starter and Consolation categories.
-However, the prizes for the higher tiers are less.
+With the Big bet, the chances of you winning something are higher as the prize structure includes the lower-tier prize Starter and Consolation categories.
+However, the prizes for the higher tiers are lower.

 Small bet offers more prize money, but there are no starter or consolation prizes to fall back on.

-Having a go at the lottery can be done in the name of fun, but always remember that the chances of striking it big with 4D or TOTO are slim – very slim.
-To put things into perspective, the chances of hitting the jackpot in TOTO is 1 in 14 million, which is less probable than getting struck by lightning, hit by a meteorite or going down in a plane crash.
+Having a go at the lottery can be done in the name of fun, but always remember that the chances of striking it big with 4D or TOTO are slim, very slim.
+To put things into perspective, the chances of hitting the jackpot in TOTO are 1 in 14 million, which is less probable than getting struck by lightning, hit by a meteorite or going down in a plane crash.